EricssonResearch/ColabSfM/README.md

 ## Code Structure

-Most code is in the [omnireg](omnireg) folder.
-We mainly use RoITr as backbone, and have therefore fully integrated it into the codebase in the  [omnireg/roitr](omnireg/roitr) folder.
+Most code is in the [sfmreg](sfmreg) folder.
+We mainly use RoITr as backbone, and have therefore fully integrated it into the codebase in the  [sfmreg/roitr](sfmreg/roitr) folder.

 The final experiments used to produce tables etc can be found in [experiments/final_experiments](experiments/final_experiments).